karangupta982/InsureFlow/README.md

 ---

-# InsureFlow - MLOps & MERN Stack Project
+# InsureFlow - MLOps

-InsureFlow is an end-to-end vehicle insurance prediction system built using MLOps principles and the MERN stack.
+InsureFlow is an end-to-end vehicle insurance prediction system built using MLOps principles.
 This project implements a fully automated machine learning pipeline integrated with a modern web interface, enabling users to input vehicle details and get accurate insurance predictions.
 It also includes a robust CI/CD pipeline for continuous integration and deployment.

 ---